 - 1950: The Forgotten War

-- 1987: On to Kaliningrad
+1987: On to Kaliningrad 1968: Tet Offensive

 - 1995: Milosevic's Last Gamble

-These all seem interesting to me, so I decided to make a VASSAL module for the first game of the series and give it a try.
+Despite these production problems, the game system seems interesting, so I decided to make a VASSAL module for the first game of the series and give it a try.

 The module uses a trimmed version of the map, since most of the tracks and boxes on the paper map are not used in this module.
 The units are Game-Piece images that mimic the printed ones.

 The Terrain Effects Chart from the printed map is provided as a Chart Window in the module.
 Normally my modules don't include charts and tables, unless they are from the map.